 When I decided to do this hike, the first thing I did was make a list of reasons that I wanted to do it, a list of goals to accomplish along the way, and some rules to live by while doing it.
 Many hikers’ main goal was to simply finish the trail.
 Others wanted to do it as fast as they could.
 While my main goal was to complete the trail, I also had some others I wanted to embed.
 Challenging myself physically and mentally was a priority, so I wanted to do at least one 25-mile day (check!).
 I wanted to climb a 14’er, hitchhike at least once, stay in a hostel, cowboy camp under the stars, and completely unplug (check, check, check, check, and check!).
 One disappointment was that I wanted to hike for a few days with my dog, Aussie.
 Unfortunately, he suffered a paw injury prior to the trip and was unable to do a long stretch.
 We did squeeze in a 7-mile section on one of my “off-days,” though.
 All in all, I hiked my own hike and completed my goals along the way.

 Aussie the Cattle Dog.
+My favorite hiking companion.

 Using my one-cairn-at-a-time principle, I planned my hike by dividing it up into five approximately 100-mile sections.
 I knew each section would take me five to seven days, so I planned a zero day in one of the quaint little trail towns along the trail after each section to reward myself.
 A zero day is simply a day where you hike very little, or none at all, let your body heal, shower, eat pizza, and drink a beer or two!
 Zero days in town were motivating rewards for me, and I looked forward to them.
 The CT has several great small towns along the way.
 I stopped in Breckinridge, Buena Vista, Lake City, Silverton, then Durango at the end.
 I even spent a few hours in Bailey, Twin Lakes, and Salida as I passed by.
 Most hikers incorporate a few town days along the way, but some don’t.
 They go into town, pick up supplies, and get back on the trail in an hour or two.
 Some hikers might consider my numerous luxury days in town “cheating,” but I didn’t care – it was my hike, and I enjoyed the heck out of it!